alephium/www/src/content/blog/First-Zealy-Sprint-Ends-3c85aef9ed13/index.md

 ---
-title: 'First Zealy Sprint Ends'
+date: 2023-12-19 16:12:20.534000+00:00

-description: 'The Zealy sprint has come to an end on Dec 17h at 3PM CET, marking the end of a fun and instructive period about the Alephium Bridge and…'
+description: The Zealy sprint has come to an end on Dec 17h at 3PM CET, marking the end of a fun and instructive period about the Alephium Bridge and…
-date: 2023-12-19T16:12:20.534Z
+featuredImage: image_c76c8db66f.jpeg
+title: First Zealy Sprint Ends
 ---

 ### First Zealy Sprint Ends